RushuiGuan/framework/hosting/README.md

-# Albatross.Hosting assembly is a bootstrapping assembly that can be used to create a aspnetcore webapp or a service application.
+# Albatross.Hosting
+A bootstrapping assembly for web api and service applications.

+## Features

+## Quick Start

+## Related Articles

 ## Create a new webapp
 * Create a new console application